subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 for the energy of a single atom, where $\sigma$ is the same as before and $J=\mu H$ is called the coupling constant.

-Hence the partition function for a single atom at temperature $T = {1\over\beta}$, in the presence of a magnetic field can be expressed in terms of an hyperbolic function, as
+Hence the partition function for a single spin at temperature $T = {1\over\beta}$, in the presence of a magnetic field can be expressed in terms of an hyperbolic function, as

 $$ Z = e^{\beta J} + e^{-\beta J} = 2 \cosh(\beta J) $$

+Now consider a system with $N$ spins, the partition function for this system is given by

+$$ Z = \sum_{all\ [\sigma]\ configs} e^{-J\beta\sum_i \sigma_i}  $$

-Now consider a system with $N$ atoms.
-Since the system is paramagnetic, the atoms don't interact with each other, it follows that the partition function for a collection of N atoms is given by the product of the individual partition functions
+where the sum is over all possible spin configurations.
+The computation of this sum can be simplified by noting that since the system is paramagnetic, the spins are independent.
+It follows that the partition function for a collection of N spins is given by the product of the individual partition functions

 $$ Z = 2^N\ \cosh^N(\beta J)  $$